f1tenth/f1tenth_powerboard_v10/README.md

 This is a repository containing the design files and user manual for the Powerboard v10.

-This was developed by a collaboration between Ambimat Electronics and the University of Pennsylvania.
+Developed by a collaboration between Ambimat Electronics and the University of Pennsylvania.

-To purchase, please order from this link: [Ambimat Electronics Powerboard Purchase Link](https://orders.ambimat.com/product/f1tenth-power-board/). \
+To purchase, please order from this link: [Ambimat Electronics Powerboard Purchase Link](https://orders.ambimat.com/product/f1tenth-power-board/).

-Reach out to neel.shah@ambimat.com in case there is any issue with the website.
+Please reach out to neel.shah@ambimat.com in case there is any issue with the website.

 ## Repository layout

 ### Explanation of important files/folders

-- ```DATASHEET_Powerboard_v10.pdf```: Contains a description of the capabilities of the board.
+- ```Powerboard_v10_1_User_Manual.pdf```: Contains a description of the capabilities of the board.
   - Relevant to everyone looking to purchase/fabricate/modify the existing design.
 - ```hardware_design_files\```: Folder containing the bill of materials, schematics, PCB layout files (Altium), and gerber files.
     - Relevant if you want to get the board fabricated yourself.